stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

 ## Gotchas

 The longer you allow branches to remain stale locally, the greater the chance that your branches will have conflicts with `master`.
-This is important to remember, because even if you’ve merged the branch into master, git may tell you that your branch hasn’t been fully merged and so will reject the deletion request unless forced.
+This is important to remember, because even if you've merged the branch into master, git may tell you that your branch hasn't been fully merged and so will reject the deletion request unless forced.

 ```bash
 $ git branch -vv | grep '[origin/.*: gone]' | awk '{print $1}' | xargs git branch -d